 To help you enjoy tasty and healthy meals ideal for BP troubles, we’ve mapped out an Indian diet plan for high blood pressure and specific foods suitable for high BP patients.

 The first meal of the day and also the most important!
-How you benign your day says a lot about your health.
+How you begin your day says a lot about your health.
 Therefore you must have a high blood pressure diet menu chart prepared for you beforehand.
 Your diet menu should include:

 A handful of roasted flax seeds (flax seeds are a super-food and extremely useful in lowering blood pressure) and sunflower seeds (high in nutrients).